vladmandic/face-api/README.md

 ## Note

-This is updated **face-api.js** with latest available TensorFlow/JS as the original face-api.js is not compatible with **tfjs 2.0+**.
+This is updated **face-api.js** with latest available TensorFlow/JS as the original is not compatible with **tfjs 2.0+**.
 Forked from [face-api.js](https://github.com/justadudewhohacks/face-api.js) version **0.22.2** which was released on March 22nd, 2020

 Currently based on **`TensorFlow/JS` 3.3.0**

-### Why?

-Because I needed Face-API that does not cause version conflict with newer TFJS 2.0 that I use accross my projects
+*Why?* I needed Face-API that does not cause version conflict with newer versions of TensorFlow
 And since original Face-API was open-source, I've released this version as well

-Changes ended up being too large for a simple pull request on original Face-API and it ended up being a full-fledged version on its own
+Changes ended up being too large for a simple pull request
+and it ended up being a full-fledged version on its own
+Plus many features were added since original inception

 <br><hr><br>